 The welfare of the people who make products for Primark matters to us.
-Whether they’re making t-shirts in Bangladesh, socks in Turkey or jewellery in India, we expect wages to be fair and working conditions safe.
+Whether they’re making t-shirts in Bangladesh, or socks in Turkey or jewellery in India, we expect wages to be fair and working conditions safe.
 Primark does not own factories.
+In fact, 98% of the factories making products for Primark also manufacture for other brands.
 We require every supplier and factory to commit to meet internationally recognised standards.
 Read about how we work with suppliers and factories to check whether these standards are being met.Read More - PEOPLE & PRODUCTION

 The lifecycle of a Primark product involves many stages which can affect the planet.
 We strive to minimise this impact wherever we can.
 Whether it’s the cotton that goes into our t-shirts, the dyes used by factories or the way our products are transported and sold in-store.
 Find out about the steps we are taking to reduce our environmental footprint.Read More - PLANET